 Call for Abstract

-International Conference on Global Warming and Natural Disasters, will be organized around the theme “Alarming Signs of Global Warming!!
-Preventive solutions towards climate catastrophe”
+International Conference on Global Warming and Natural Disasters, will be organized around the theme “Impact of Covid-19 pandamic on global warming”

 Global Warming Congress 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Global Warming Congress 2020